 🎯 About Me

-Today, my main specialization is the full cycle of Backend development: from architecture design to production deployment with monitoring and support.
-In parallel, I am developing my own SaaS product and maintaining a blog where I share technical solutions from real projects.
+Today, my primary specialization is the full cycle of Backend development: from architecture design to production deployment with monitoring and support.
+I don't just write code — I think about scalability, infrastructure costs, end-user experience, and the overall business logic of the product.

 The best way to understand a technology is to build something real with it and bring it to production.
+Theory without practice is just pretty words on a resume.

 What's inside:

-- AI content generation — OpenAI generates the fairy tale text considering the child's name and preferences, ElevenLabs voices the result with a natural voice
+- AI Content Generation — OpenAI generates the fairy tale text considering the child's name and preferences, ElevenLabs voices the result with a natural voice.

-- Authorization — Spring Security + OAuth2 (Google), CSRF protection, session management via Redis
+- Authorization — Spring Security + OAuth2 (Google), CSRF protection, session management via Redis.

-- Database — PostgreSQL with a well-designed schema: users, fairy tales, subscriptions, push subscriptions, payment events
+- Database — PostgreSQL with a well-designed schema: users, fairy tales, subscriptions, push subscriptions, payment events.

 The entire stack — Spring Boot, PostgreSQL, Redis, ElevenLabs, Stripe, Cloudinary, PWA — is deployed and maintained in production by one person.